 3. HOTALING PLACE

 The old, ornate, buildings here are some of the only ones to survive the Great Fire.
 Built by Anson Parsons Hotaling in the 1860’s these warehouses held something very valuable to the city – whiskey.
-Enormous efforts were made to save the city’s precious supply, which led to hoses being laid an incredible eleven blocks to bring in salt water to beat back the flames.
+Enormous efforts were made to save the city’s precious supply, which led to a hose being stretched an incredible eleven blocks, up from Fisherman’s Wharf and over Telegraph Hill, so salt water could be pumped in to beat back the flames.
 When, eventually the fires were put out and people saw these buildings still standing – amongst the wreckage of the rest of the city – the poet Charles K Field was moved to write:

 If, as they say, God spanked the town